Honours+ Supervisors

 We would like to point out that we highly appreciate everyone’s attendance at these events since it assures a high level of supervision during the Honours+ programme.
 Next to that, these events also bring Supervisors together to share thoughts and experiences.

-We will award an official Honours+ certificate, signed by UM’s rector to all H+ Supervisors that have attended 3 trainings (the intervision session is optional).
+We will award an official Honours+ certificate, signed by UM’s rector to all H+ Supervisors that have attended at least 3 trainings (the intervision session is optional).
 Besides that, these trainings may count towards a Supervisor’s CPD, depending on their personal development goals, in discussion with their supervisor or manager.

 Where: Trainings will take place at EDLAB, Tapijn building X